 Waiver or Alteration of Consent Examples: Examples of protocol-specific justifications for the waiver criteria.

 Research involves retrospective review of medical records to ascertain frequency of weight gain with pregbalin treatment in elderly women; Data is coded and the file containing the key linking identifiers to data kept in a separate location from data file and both files encrypted.

-Research involves medical records review to identify potential subjects during the recruitment aspect of the research; Data is coded and the file containing the key linking identifiers to data kept in a separate location from data file and both files encrypted.
-Data deleted or de-identified for subjects determined to not meet eligibility criteria or who later decline participation in the consent process once the recruitment aspect of the research is completed.
+Research involves medical records review to assess initial patient eligibility; Data is coded and the file containing the key linking identifiers to data kept in a separate location from data file and both files encrypted.
+Data deleted or de-identified once recruitment completed for subjects determined to not meet eligibility criteria or who later decline participation in the consent process.
 Research has no impact on subjects past clinical care or services received.